 British Cycling Level 3 Road and Time Trial coach

-British Triathlon Level 2 trainee coach
+British Triathlon Level 2 coach

 British Cycling Coaching and Education Officer and Tutor

 Ph.D. in Sports Science (related to cycling performance)

 Sport and Exercise Scientist at the Scottish Institute of Sport

 Club-level triathlete and 2x Ironman finisher